-Mr Clinton Wolf (LLB, BA) (Non-Executive Director) Age 45 - Appointed 28 February 2014
+Mr Clinton Wolf (LLB, BA), Non-Executive Director, Age 46 (resigned 7 September 2015)

 Mr Wolf is a non-executive director of boutique financial services firm Azure Capital and is a highly regarded Australian Indigenous leader with over 20 years professional experience in the mining industry.
 Mr Wolf has completed a Bachelor of Laws and Bachelor of Arts degree at Murdoch University.